 It offers some of the finest escapism seen in any game this year.
 For a game emerging from the left-field of the industry it's stunningly classy, well-designed and utterly coherent.

-The Outer Worlds is a cult classic in the making.
+Indeed, The Outer Worlds is a future cult classic.